cookm346/mlp_regression_simulation/README.md

 <br />

-Below I plot the same x, y data six times.
-On each plot I show the neural network’s fit.
+Below, I plot the same x, y data six times.
+On each plot I show the neural network’s fit represented by the red line.
 With a small number of neurons in the hidden layer the model cannot fit the data.
-However, once the level reaches a significant level of complexity it can fit the sine wave.
+However, once the level reaches a significant level of complexity it can fit the sine wave well.
 The bottom plot shows the Root Mean Squared Error for each model with varying levels of neurons in the hidden layer.

 ``` r
 p1 <- ggplot() +